The original 1986 VHS release of "Lovedolls Superstar" on SSTv

 "Lovedolls Superstar"

-Starring Jennifer Schwartz, Steve McDonald, Janet Housden,
+Starring Jennifer Schwartz, Steven McDonald, Janet Housden,

 Cheetah Punkerton (Kim Pilkington), Jeff McDonald, & Tracy Lea